tengg/tengg.github.io/pages/about.md

 Python is my favorite tool.
 I'll be using Python3 for algorithms demonstration or any techniques that requires scripting.

 ## How is this site built?
 There are two parts.
-The dynamic site (with backend) are hosted on [Digital Ocean (affiliate link)](https://m.do.co/c/53921fec6121).
+The dynamic site (with backend) are hosted on [Linode (affiliate link)](https://www.linode.com/?r=49bc1f4895b700c0b62446b4849af1eeefcda114
+).
 I also host a number of other applications on it.
 Their IaaS is fantastic.

 The static part of this site is built based on [Github Pages](https://pages.github.com/).
 The codes are stored as a Github repository and automatically presented as pages.